Eduard Bloch: Emigration

 After Germany's annexation of Austria in March 1938 (Anschluss), life became harder for Austrian Jews.
-After Bloch's medical practice was closed on 1 October 1938, his daughter and son-in-law, Bloch's young colleague Franz Kren (born 1893 in Austria, died 1976 in the US), emigrated overseas.
+After Bloch's medical practice was closed on 1 October 1938, his daughter and son-in-law emigrated overseas.
 The 66-year-old Bloch then wrote a letter to Hitler asking for help and was as a consequence put under special protection by the Gestapo.
 He was the only Jew in Linz with this status.
 Bloch stayed in his house with his wife undisturbed until the formalities for his emigration from the Third Reich and immigration to the United States were completed.
 Without any interference from the authorities, they were able to sell their family home at market value, highly unusual with the distress sales of emigrating Jews at the time and Nazi expropriation of Jewish assets through the Reich Flight Tax.
 Moreover, the Blochs were allowed to take the equivalent of 16 Reichsmark out of the country; the usual amount allowed to Jews was a mere 10 Reichsmark.

-In 1940, Bloch immigrated to the US and settled in the Bronx, 2755 Creston Avenue, New York City but was no longer able to practice medicine because his medical degree from Austria-Hungary was not recognised.
-He died of stomach cancer in 1945 at age 73, barely a month after Hitler's death.
-He is buried in Beth David Cemetery, Section D, Block 3, Elmont, New York.
+In 1940, Bloch immigrated to the US and settled in the Bronx, New York City but was no longer able to practice medicine because his medical degree from Austria-Hungary was not recognised.